Understanding Python Queues: FIFO, LIFO, Priority Queues, and Multithreading Usage Explained

 4. put(item)

 • Adds an item to the queue.
-By default, block=True, which may block until space is available.
+May block depending on configuration.

 • Example: